Empowering micro and small businesses with a personalized dashboard featuring easy-to-use widgets for tracking, quoting, and managing shipments.

 The widgets displays real-time statuses of active outbound packages, offering a quick overview of each shipment's progress on the dashboard.

-Shipment Management feature offers a visual summary of shipments.
+Shipment Management on the dashboard offers a visual summary of shipments.
 The Table vs. Board view suits both experienced and newer MSEs, providing efficient volume control and an action-oriented grid.
 Users customize views with a simple toggle, elevating shipping efficiency and user experience.

 To understood the context of the problem, we conducted exploratory research to identify areas for focused in-depth study.